 - Give credit where credit is due, encourage and praise good work

 - For particularly stressful subjects, engage a tutor who understands the mindset approach to study skills and also “clicks” with your child

 Every parent meets with resistance.
-It’s not you, or your child to blame
+It’s not you or your child to blame

 If not, talk to us.
 We carefully recruit and train all our tutors, not just in teaching the work, but in building up confidence, knocking down barriers and helping kids enjoy the rush of achieving excellent results.
 We then match the RIGHT tutor with your child.

 Our tutors are “that extra voice”.
 They’re not the voice of mum nagging about homework.
-They’re a mentor, used to the struggles of understanding the curriculum.
+They’re a mentor, familiar with the struggles of understanding the curriculum.
 They’re into the stuff your kids are into.
 They spend weekends hanging out with their friends – after they’ve finished their assignments.
 They know first-hand what your child is going through.
 They’re specially trained in helping children feel confident enough to give it their best.